Understanding the 4 Types of Psychopaths and Their Behaviors

 Social and Lifestyle Patterns

-Impulsivity and irresponsibility often characterize a psychopath's lifestyle.
+Impulsivity and irresponsibility often characterize a psychopath’s lifestyle.
+These behaviors are part of the lifestyle facet of psychopathy, which encompasses impulsivity, irresponsibility, and risk-taking.
 They may make rash decisions without considering consequences, leading to unstable relationships and erratic behavior.

 Risk-taking behaviors are common, as psychopaths frequently seek thrills and novel experiences to combat their tendency towards boredom.
 This can manifest in dangerous activities or substance abuse.